caitlinramsey/progressive-web-applications-text-editor/README.md

 - [Deployed Application](#deployed-application)

 ## Installation
-The user should navigate to [here](https://cr-just-another-text-editor-b46859999ade.herokuapp.com/) and use the application there.
+The user should navigate [here](https://cr-just-another-text-editor-b46859999ade.herokuapp.com/) and use the application there.
 Additionally, once at the deployed application, the user can install the application and use it on their computer.

 ## Usage
 This application is meant to be used by anyone who would like a reliable place to store notes and code snippets.